Airlift key to agile mobility during Castle Forge

-U.S. Air Force Reserve C-130J Super Hercules pilots assigned to the 815th Airlift Squadron, 403rd Wing, Keesler Air Force Base, Mississippi, fly Airmen and cargo from Greece to Romania on Oct.
-18, 2021.
+U.S Air Force Staff Sgt.
+Kyle Hodge, a C-130J Super Hercules flying crew chief with the 86th Airlift Maintenance Unit, Ramstein Air Base, Germany, performs a post flight walk-around during operation Castle Forge at Larissa Air Base, Greece, Oct.
+15, 2021.
 The airlift supports Castle Forge’s objective of demonstrating the joint force’s combined ability to respond in times of crisis with a flexible, reassuring presence (U.S. Air force photo by Senior Airman Jessica Blair).

 |Date Taken: